adiseshvsanklapur/financial-agents/README.md

+# Agentic Web Search Tool
+## A Python based agent that uses LLaMa models on Groq for fast, low-latency reasoning, combined with DuckDuckGo search to intelligently summarize real-time web content.
+Managed using uv for streamlined environment setup.

 # Setting Up the Environment with `uv` (a Fast Python Package Manager)

 ## 1. Install `uv` using brew (if you don't already have it)